pcelman/snap-landing/README.md

 If you find any issues with this code or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## Getting Started

+To use this code in your own project, copy the files into your project directory.

+## Usage

+Open the `index.html` file in your web browser or [visit the webpage](https://snap-pcv.vercel.app/) to view the responsive layout in action.
+Resize the browser window to see the layout change from column to row-based layout.

+## Contributing

+If you find any issues with this code or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

 This code is released under the MIT License.
 See the `LICENSE` file for more information.